-During 2022, the Group generated a total net cash from operations of €3.5m, being €788k higher than prior year.
-Following a year of heavy investment in 2021, the Group has again invested €810k in the purchase of furniture, plant and equipment as well as intangible assets related to the acquisition of new outlets.
-Financing related cash outflows were mainly related to payments of lease liabilities of €1.2m, dividends paid amounting to €625k, interest payments of €441k and bank loan repayments of €141k.
-The Group continues to maintain its strong balance sheet with total assets amounting to €33.6m.
-Current
+During 2022, the Group generated a total net cash from operations of $\in 3.5$ m, being $\in 788$ k higher than prior year.
+Following a year of heavy investment in 2021, the Group has again invested $\in 810$ k in the purchase of furniture, plant and equipment as well as intangible assets related to the acquisition of new outlets.
+Financing related cash outflows were mainly related to payments of lease liabilities of $\in 1.2$ m, dividends paid amounting to $\in 625$ k, interest payments of $\in 441$ k and bank loan repayments of $\in 141$ k.
+The Group continues to maintain its strong balance sheet with total assets amounting to $\in 33.6$ m.
+Current liquid assets remained at €7.7m in line with last year, mainly comprising of stock for resale amounting to €3.2m, trade and other receivables of €3.4m and cash and cash equivalents of €1.2m.
+Current liabilities decreased by 7% from €11.3m to €10.6m primarily due to the full settlement of tax balance from the Covid era and tight control on supplier credit terms.
+This helped improve the Group's liquidity or current ratio by 4.6 percentage points over last year.

-€3.5m